- Places to Explore

-If you want to burn off that breakfast pain au chocolat, there's a well-maintained trail around the perimeter that is frequented by a surprising (for France) number of joggers.
+If you want to burn off that breakfast pain au chocolat, there's a well-maintained trail around the perimeter that is frequented by gentrified joggers.

 If you're looking for a familiar face, one of the original (miniature) casts of the Statue of Liberty was installed in the gardens in 1906.

 Gendarmes regularly walk the grounds to ensure park rules are enforced; follow guidelines posted on entry gates.